How to be a Suki

 “Where do you drive from?”
 She stopped being grumpy.
 She was smiling.

 “Half Moon Bay.
 We like to drive here so we can get bread.”
-I was tapping on breads we chose on the counter.
+I tapped on breads we chose like they were my pets.
 She said she remembered us from last week.
 She was happy we came back.

 Suki in english can easily translate to a regular customer, but it’s more than that.
 To me, it translates to a long term and beloved customer.
 The kind of customer that returns over and over and tells everyone about you as a vendor.
 In Filipino market culture, in palengkes, the wet market, every vendor takes pride in having their own suki and every customer takes pride in being a suki.
 It’s a relationship that binds seller and customer into a real human relationship.
 The kind of relationship that births into a genuine lifeline of support for each other.

 Suki, I should say, is not unique to Filipino culture.
-I don’t know what it translates to in other languages, but every place and culture once upon a time had this connection alive in the marketplace.
+I don’t know what it translates to in other languages but every place and culture once upon a time had this connection alive in the marketplace.
 Nowadays this bond is endangered.
 People shop from online spaces and stores they don’t make time to get to know.
 Everything is instant.
 Things get delivered.
 People forget that sellers are people making a livelihood too.
 The afterglow of boasting about your favorite vendor as your go-to place for ordinary things like bread is a thing of the past.
-Nowadays you just tap-click to make an order.
-Maybe we stand in line if we make it to the brick and mortar.
-The regularity of the visit is absent, maybe a tap-click.
+2021 is a tap-click-order type of culture.
+If we make time, maybe we'll find ourselves standing in line in the brick and mortar but the regularity of the visit is threatened.
 No more human visits.
 No conversations.
 No names exchanged.
 No one is seen.

 “You drive so far.
 Thank you for coming all the way here.”
-She then gave us this very special Filipina gesture which is to show a slow blink with both eyes while giving a cheeky smile.
+Bakery lady was happy to see us again.
+She flashed us this very special Filipina gesture which is to show a slow blink with both eyes while giving a cheeky smile.
 A sign of affection.
 We exchanged names after we got our receipt.
 For this story, I will call her Cynthia (not her real name.)
 We said we will see each other again next week.
 A Friday.
 Our tradition continues and now Cynthia is part of it.
 We have a relationship.

 When we got home that evening we noticed three extra cheese breads added to our purchase.
 Cynthia added an extra treat!
 A notable sign of her acknowledging us as her true suki.

-Two nights ago we returned to the bake shop (yes, it was a Friday) and we came home finding four turons added to our bag.
+Two nights ago we returned to the bake shop (yes, it was a Friday) and this time we came home finding extra four turons added to our bag.
 Think of turon as a sweet banana lumpia.
 Yum!

 “We didn’t order that!”
 Hiro pointed out.